-Menu Selection Use this menu to: Backup Configuration Use a FTP server to save or retrieve your configuration data.
-Firmware Upgrade Upload firmware from the web to the KVM and save the new software version or update.
-Microcode Upgrade Update any of the microcontroller microcodes that are stored in the KVM terminator, main KVM, local KVM, and internal KVM switch.
+Menu Selection Use this menu to: Backup Configuration Use a FTP server to save or retrieve your con- figuration data.
+Firmware Upgrade Upload firmware from the web to the KVM/ net and save the new software version or update.
+Microcode Upgrade Update any of the microcontroller microcodes that are stored in the KVM terminator, main KVM/net, local KVM/net, and internal KVM/ net switch.
 Microcode Reset Reset any of the micro controller microcodes.
 Active Sessions View the status of all active sessions as well as reset or kill sessions.
 Reboot Reboot the system.